swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

 ### Clean up your repository

-In this section, you will delete the repository you created on GitHub or GitLab.
+In this section, you will delete the repository you created on GitHub.

-=== ":simple-github: GitHub"

 To delete the GitHub repository you created:

 1. Go to the repository page in GitHub.
 2. Click on **Settings** above the repository.
 3. Scroll down to the "Danger Zone" section at the bottom of the page.
 4. Click on **Delete this repository**.
 5. Follow the instructions to delete the repository.

 To delete the GitHub Personal Access Token you created:

 1. Go to your GitHub **Settings** at the top right of the page.
 2. Click on **Developers settings** in the left sidebar.
 3. Click on **Personal access tokens** in the left sidebar and then on **Tokens (classic)**.
 4. Find the Personal Access Token you created for this guide.
 5. Click on the **Delete** button next to it.
 6. Follow the instructions to delete the token.

-=== ":simple-gitlab: GitLab"

-    To delete the GitLab repository you created:

-    1. Go to the repository page in GitLab.
-    2. Click on the **Settings** button on the left side of the page.
-    3. Scroll down to the "Advanced" section at the bottom of the page and click on "Expand".
-    4. Scroll down to "Delete this project".
-    5. Click on the **Delete project** button.
-    6. Follow the instructions to delete the repository.

-    To delete the GitLab Personal Access Token you created:

-    1. Go to your GitLab **Profile preferences** at the top right of the page.
-    2. Click on **Access Tokens** in the left sidebar.
-    3. Find the Personal Access Token you created for this guide.
-    4. Click on the **Revoke** button next to it.
-    5. Follow the instructions to revoke the token.

 ### Clean up your local environment